PRISBteam/PCC_Processing_Design/README.md

 The set of parameters for edges is in full analogy (possibly less in their number) with one for [faces].
 Please read the detailed description above. <br>
 [nodes]<br>
 Containing only instructions for the assignment of the nodes (0-cells) types.
 The set of parameters for nodes is in full analogy (possibly less in their number) with one for [faces].
-Please read the detailed description above.
+Please read the detailed description above. <br>
-Finally, the “distribution” is a very special category relevant for the only case of the elongated chains of special cells, whose lengths are normally distributed with the average “mu” and dispersion “sigma”.
+Finally, the [distribution] is a very special category relevant for the only case of the elongated chains of special cells, whose lengths are normally distributed with the average “mu = ..” and dispersion “sigma = ..”.
 It does not affect any other processing modes. <br>
-[distribution]<br>
-mu = 1.0<br>
-sigma = 0.0

 <h3>characterisation.ini</h3>
 The characterisation module is divided in several "labs" [polyhedrons_lab], [faces_lab], [edges_lab], [nodes_lab], corresponding to the each type of k-cells in a 3-complex (PCC) with the similar set of structural characteristics: <br>